 To build a lasting relationship, you must also arouse your customers' interest through non-commercial and beneficial mediums for them.
 For example, a newsletter is often synonymous with loyalty.
 It is a way to consistently engage with your target audience through an informational message in the form of an email.
 The goal?
 The goal can be anything - to make your website or blog known to registrants by highlighting your content.

 For a newsletter to be successful, it needs to be shared with customers daily to regularly.
-But creating and sending emails daily appears to be an overwhelming job.
+However, creating and sending emails daily appears to be an overwhelming job.
 A CRM makes it convenient and effortless.
 An Integrated CRM solution such as Teleduce comes with automation features.
 With its email automation feature, you can automate your newsletter email.
 The CRM will ensure that your newsletters are delivered to the email subscribers at the time.

 #5 Setting up a CRM

 Customer relationship management (CRM) is a tool that allows you to track your customers.
-This means that it gathers all the information collected about them in one place and is used to personalise the relationship with each customer.
+This means that it gathers all the information collected about them in one place and is used to personalize the relationship with each customer.

 An Integrated CRM tool should also be able to track details of customers' preferences and purchase history.
 This allows companies to tailor their offerings based on what they know about each customer.
 This can help you make more money in several ways: